 The battalion landed at Salerno organised as a standard British infantry battalion as per WE II/233/2.
 Its rifle companies were named A, B, C and D. After the disaster at Battipaglia on 10th September 1943, the following day the remnants formed into two companies named No. 1 Company and No. 2 Company.
 The battalion was augmented on 12th September with 220 Field Company Royal Engineers who became No. 3 Company.
 It was further reinforced with 102 Army Field Company Royal Engineers on 15th September.

-On the 18th September the battalion reverted to a three company structure (No.1, No.2 and Support Company, the latter largely equipped with captured weapons) until the end of the fighting at Salerno when to reverted back to its standard A, B, C, D company organisation on 25th/26th September.
-However, continuous casualties caused the disbandment of C Company on 31st October 1943 with its personnel being used to reinforce the other three rifle companies.
+On the 18th September the battalion reverted to a three company structure (No.1, No.2 and Support Company, the latter largely equipped with captured weapons) until the end of the fighting at Salerno.
+It then reverted back to its standard A, B, C, D company organisation on 25th/26th September.
+However, continuous casualties coupled with little or no reinforcements caused the disbandment of C Company on 31st October 1943 with the personnel being used to reinforce the other three rifle companies.
 This structure remained in place until early February 1944 when the battalion seemingly reverted to a four companies just before it deployed to Anzio.

 Awards and Decorations